Software Testing Terminology in 2026

-Software Testing Terminology in 2020 for Software Testers
+Software Testing Terminology in 2026 for Software Testers

 Test Case:

-Software Testing Terminology in 2020 | A test case is a set of conditions under which a tester will determine whether a system under taste satisfies requirements or it works correctly.
-Process of developing the test cases can also help to find problems in the requirements or design of applications.
+Software Testing Terminology in 2026 | A test case is a set of conditions under which a tester will determine whether a system under test satisfies requirements or works correctly.
+The process of developing the test cases can also help to find problems in the requirements or design of applications.

 Preparation of test cases